San Joaquin Valley College: Expansion and transfer of ownership

 In 1982 the Bakersfield campus was opened, followed by Fresno in 1985 and Fresno Aviation in 1991.
 By the close of 1985, the three main campuses at Visalia, Bakersfield, and Fresno were generating revenue of close to $6 million.

 The original Visalia campus moved to a new 19,000-square-foot location in 1986 at 8400 W. Mineral King.
 At the time, the Visalia campus served 216 students.
 That same year, the school offered $2,000 scholarships to 20 students for the first time.

 Robert and Shirley Perry's two sons, Mark and Michael Perry, joined the staff of SJVC as janitors.
 Mark became the campus director in Bakersfield and Michael became the campus director in Fresno.
 In 1992, the sons took over the day-to-day operation of the school.
 Two years later, the two formally purchased the institution from their parents.

 The Rancho Cucamonga campus was established in 2001.

 Online classes began being offered in 2004.
 That same year, the Modesto campus was opened along with the Hanford extension of the Visalia campus.
 A campus in Rancho Cordova, near Sacramento, opened in 2005.

 The school began the process of securing accreditation to grant four-year degrees in dental hygiene, nursing, respiratory therapy, and training for physician assistants in 2005.

 By 2011, SJVC has established eight campuses: Bakersfield, Fresno, Fresno Aviation, Hesperia, Modesto, Rancho Cucamonga, Temecula, and Visalia.
 At the time, total enrollment for all divisions was 6,969 students.

 In 2017, the school began offering a bachelor's degree in respiratory therapy.
 Prior to 2017, students could only take online classes toward a bachelor's degree through Boise State University.
 The first class graduated in 2019.
 That same year, the school offered 22 certificate programs in fields including health, business, criminal justice, and technical and industrial trades.
 Programs were developed to fit the schedule of part-time students, who could earn a bachelor's degree in as little as 14 months.

 The school was first certified to grant degrees by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges in 1995 and reaffirmed its accreditation in 2001.
 It was later accredited by WASC Senior College & University Commission (WSCUC) in 2020.

+In 2018, SJVC acquired Carrington College from Adtalem Global Education.
+Carrington College continues to operate under its own brand.

 As of 2022, the school maintained 17 campuses in 16 California towns.